A selectively deuterated form of pirfenidone for the potential treatment of a range of conditions involving inflammation and fibrosis

 • Patient Need & Market Potential

-• Milestones Achieved & Developmental Status
+• Milestones Achieved & Development Status

 • Expected Milestones